-As a token of appreciation to all speakers of IDF-WPR 2018, the Congress Organising Committee will be planting a tree in honor of each speaker.
-To showcase this, each speaker will symbolically receive a seedling of Garcinia hombroniana (locally known as Beruas) at the end of his/her lecture.
+As a token of appreciation to all speakers of IDF-WPR 2018, the Organising Committee will be planting Garcinia hombroniana (locally known as Beruas) in honor of each speaker.
+To showcase this, each speaker will symbolically receive the Beruas seedling in this Conference.
 It is hope that this initiative will create awareness on forest conservation and the commitment of the Organising Committee towards a ‘green’ event.

 Landskap Malaysia, a non-profit organisation founded March 2009, together with the Pahang State Forestry Department, will plant the Beruas seedlings in the Lentang Forest Reserve in Janda Baik, Pahang, Peninsular Malaysia.
 Tree planting at Janda Baik has been part of the Greening Programme initiated by the Forestry Department Peninsular Malaysia with the objective of restoring, reclaiming and conserving degraded forest areas in Peninsular Malaysia.
 The Programme aims to spread awareness on the importance of conserving and preserving the forest area and in addition, will also contribute to the equilibrium and stability in the local environment.